Assetto Corsa Car Setup Guide

 Heave dampers are extra dampers for the front and back that only come into play when braking and accelerating, that is, when the car "heaves" forward or backward.
 These are often found in the most powerful race cars because they have very high acceleration and brake power.
 When the car throws its weight forward during braking, the front gets more grip while the rear gets less, which results in oversteer.
 Conversely, when the car accelerates, it throws its weight back and reduces front grip, which results in understeer.
 This is why it is possible to regain control of your car from a drift by gently accelerating, whereas braking can make it worse.

 Without heave dampers, weight transfer from braking and accelerating would be exerted on the normal dampers, which can bottom out the dampers when you need to turn.
 Heave dampers resist and smooth out the forward/backward weight transfers, reducing the impact on the normal dampers so they can be reserved for side to side handling.
 This allows you to be more aggressive with braking and accelerating during cornering without interrupting your steering.
-However, they do not completely eliminate weight transfer, so turning too sharply while braking hard can still cause the rear end to break loose.
+However, they do not eliminate weight transfer, only delay it, so turning too sharply while braking hard can still cause the rear end to break loose.

-For the front, a stiffer bump slows down the transition to oversteer from braking, allowing you to brake later and turn into a corner without destabilizing the car, but too stiff and it will make turning more difficult.
+For the front, a stiffer bump delays oversteer from braking, allowing you to brake later and turn into a corner without destabilizing the car, but too stiff and it will make turning more difficult.
 A stiffer rebound keeps the weight on the front so you can keep turning after releasing the brakes, but you do want to recover quickly enough to stabilize the car.
-For the rear, a stiffer bump allows the car to turn more as you accelerate out, so you can start accelerating out of a turn earlier without understeering.
+For the rear, a stiffer bump allows the car to turn more as you accelerate, so you can step on the throttle coming out of a turn earlier without understeering.
 A stiffer rebound makes the car more resistant to turning after releasing the throttle, which can improve stability when entering shallow turns that do not require braking.
-I suggest 5,3 for the front, and 8,4 for the rear.
+I suggest 5,3 for the front, and 9,4 for the rear.

 The fast bump and rebound are similar to that of the normal dampers.
 Any bumps that hit both wheels will affect the heave dampers.
 I suggest setting them the same as on the normal dampers for consistent road bump handling.

 Ride height affects how high the car body is off the ground.
-A low ride height reduces the car's centre of gravity, which reduces the inertia of the car and makes for more responsive handling.
-However, a lower ride height is accomplished by shortening the damper rods, which limits the dampers' range of movement and makes it easy to bottom out the dampers.
+A low ride height reduces the car's centre of gravity, which reduces the inertia of the car and makes for tighter handling.
+However, a lower ride height is accomplished by shortening the damper rods, which limits the dampers' range of movement and makes it easier to bottom out the dampers.
 Bottomed out dampers result in a mid-turn interruption that suddenly limits turning.
 However, bottoming out is not necessarily a bad thing because it prevents the suspension from travelling too much and delaying recovery, so you can tune it as needed.
-You want enough damper travel to allow the car to lean in for a sharper turn, but you also want a low enough ride height so the car does not shift too much of its weight to make handling slow and wobbly.
-You should set up ride height so you bottom out near the end of the sharpest turn.
+You want enough damper travel to allow the car to lean in for a sharp turn, but you also want a low enough ride height to minimize inertia.

 When setting ride height, keep the rear height higher than the front to create a positive rake angle that improves downforce.
 However, you have to account for the fact that under acceleration, the rear end will sink down, so the resting rear ride height has to be much higher than the front to maintain positive rake while driving.
-Positive rake gives you tighter handling, but too much rake makes handling less responsive, and gives you the inertia of a high rear or the bottomed-out steering of a low front.
+Positive rake gives you tighter handling, but too much rake gives you the inertia of a high rear or the bottomed-out turning of a low front.
 Good resting rake angles can be between 10 to 25 mm of height difference depending on the car.
 Once you have established a good angle, you can raise or lower both front and back at the same time to get more or less damper travel as needed.
 Adjusting ride height also changes the wheel alignment, so you will have to adjust the alignment settings at the same time.